decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### ProofGen

-A signature proof of knowledge generating algorithm that creates a zero-knowledge proof of knowledge of a signature while selectively disclosing messages from a signature given a vector of messages, a vector of indices of the revealed messages, the signer's public key, and a presentation header.
+A signature proof of knowledge generating algorithm that creates a zero-knowledge proof of knowledge of a signature while selectively disclosing messages from a signature given a vector of messages, a vector of indices of the revealed messages, the signer's public key, and a presentation header (see [Presentation header selection](#presentation-header-selection) for more details).

 If an application chooses to pass the indexes of the generators instead, then it will also need to pass the indexes of the generators corresponding to the revealed messages.